adammathewvaughn/99linesOfCodePt2/README.md

 - Put a `button` in the HTML that says `Sing!`
   - Stepping Stone: When you click the button, all the `console.log` statements from yesterday should happen.
 They SHOULD NOT happen before the button is clicked.
 - When you have the button setup and working correctly as described, then:
-  - Delete the `div` with class `friend` and the headings and paragraphs it contains from your html file
+  - Delete the `div` with class `friend` and the headings and paragraphs it contains from your HTML file
   - Go to your code where you are "singing the song" and accomplish the following using DOM:
     - For every one of your friends, create a `div` with class `friend`
     - Put an `h3` containing your friend's name in the div